Artisan-Lab/tag-std/R4L-safety-properties.md

 ### 7.7 Think_Exist(target, type)

-The tracking inside `type` must think that there is a `target` reference
+The tracking inside `type` must think that there is a `target` reference.

 **Usage**: precondition